When you think about types of trauma, it’s possible that only a handful of extreme situations might come to mind.

 There are many different types of situations that can result in trauma.
 But several highly effective methods of therapy can be used to treat people suffering from trauma.
 EMDR (Eye Movement Desensitization and Reprocessing) therapy is one method that is widely used.

-If you have gone through a traumatic experience, a trained Christian counselor in San Diego can help you unpack some of the emotional baggage, and will help you to break free.
+If you have gone through a traumatic experience, a trained Christian Counselor at San Diego Christian Counseling can help you unpack some of the emotional baggage, and will help you to break free.

 Photos